 Introduction: MR2 Turbo Tune-Up (3SGTE)

 This is a basic guide on tuning up the engine for a 1991-1998 Toyota MR2, or any other Toyota running a 3SGTE.
 (That is, the 2.0 liter turbo engine).
-It is generally a good idea to do a tune-up as soon as you buy a car, as you are generally unsure as to the last time it was done.
-This is also useful is you are experiencing some performance issues and noticed your MR2 need some of it's power back.
+It is generally a good idea to do a tune-up as soon as you buy a car, especially if you don't know the last time the car had a tune-up.
+This guide is also useful if you are experiencing a loss of performance, and looking to get some power back.
 The first step is to acquire the basic tools needed, as well as the time to do the work.
-Some of these steps can be split up, so the overall tune up can be done over a matter of days.
+Some of these steps can be split up, so the overall tune-up can be done over a matter of days.

 What you'll need: